bestia-dev/QVS21/README.md

 I want the file extension to be specific for the version of the standard.
 File extension and standard name are the same: `*.QVS21`

+## Read also the separate XXX.md files

+I use the same README.md file for GitHub, Crates.io and docs.rs.
+So I cannot include the specific information that are not common to all 3 purposes.
+For that reason I have separate XXX.md files:

+- DEVELOPMENT.md - information and instruction for development
+- CHANGELOG.md - what changed between versions
+- TODO.md - reminder of what is in plan to do

 ## Open-source and free as a beer

 My open-source projects are free as a beer (MIT license).